michael105/minilib/doc/minilib.md

               reads all digits until a nondigit is read.
                (src/fgetud.c: 5)

+fgetul         unsigned long int fgetul(FILE* F);

+               read an unsigned long integer from the stream F reads all digits until a nondigit is read.
+               (src/fgetul.c: 5)

 fprintfs       int fprintfs( FILE* F, char *fmt, ...);

                prints formatted and unbuffered output to the stream F.